Active Stairs: Well Building Standard Movement V03 — Biofilico Wellness Interiors

 If the option is available, a WELL AP should lobby the master-planners and architects on a new build construction project to position stairwells in a location that makes them visible and easily accessible to all regular building occupants.
 It’s all about an active design approach, placing stairs not as a Plan B but as a preferred option, or Plan A,… within reason!

-WELL / movement V03 / Part 1: Design Aesthetic Staircases (1 point)
+WELL / movement V03 / Part 1: Design Visually Appealing Stairs (1 point)

-There is no limit to how far this creativity can be pushed clearly but in terms of securing a point for this WELL healthy building feature, the certification standard is looking for at least one staircase with a minimum of two features from the list below on each floor:
+There is no limit to how far this creativity can be pushed clearly but in terms of securing a point for this WELL healthy building feature, the certification standard is looking for at****least one staircase with a minimum of two****features from the list below on each floor.
+Central stairs and those in educational and auditorium spaces are prime examples of where these design elements can be applied:

 WELL / movement V03 / part 2: signage prompts (1 point)